 Mike awoke with the worst headache and strapped to the recliner in the living room with bungee cords.
 Someone had turned his Xbox and tv on, so the introduction music on Battlefield One shook the air.
 Mrs Foster was his only neighbour and she had gone to her grandson in Columbus for a long weekend.

-He could not place the accent through the impenetrable barrier of the headache.
+He could not place the accent.
 He narrowed his eyes and looked around his living room.

 ‘What is this?’ he said.

 A low chuckle caressed the back of his neck and he shuddered.

 ‘Tell me the names of the other militia members and where they meet.’ he said.